Classical Education for Homeschoolers and Independent Learners since 1995

-Scholars Online has been offering exceptionally rigorous academic content to students around the world for over a decade, and some of our teachers were among the pioneers of online teaching in the mid-1990s.
+Scholars Online has been offering exceptionally rigorous academic content to students around the world for over a decade.
+Some of our teachers were among the pioneers offering classical education in online courses in the mid-1990s.
 Our students have gone on to the most competitive colleges and universities in the world, and proven equal to both the academic and the human challenges of that encounter.

 We believe that genuine classical learning is hard and challenging — hard, because the material itself is hard, and living a committed and serious life in the world is hard; challenging, because rising to a challenge uniquely builds character.
 We believe that it cannot be achieved by shortcuts, or reduced to a formula.